-Wind speed and wind direction distributions for the three datasets of measurements are shown in Figure Fig. 3.
-Note that the measurement heights slightly differ for the three sites - as described above, wind speed measurements are recorded at 92 on all bhttps://www.fino2.de/en/ chttps://www.fino3.de/ three masts, while wind directions are recorded at 87 m ($\frac{1}{2}$ muiden[Jmuiden], 92 m (FINO2) and 101 m (FINO3), respectively.
-Derived wind statistics are summarized in Table 1.
-Here and for the following analysis we consider the parameters mean wind direction, mean wind speed, and the parameters k (Weibull shape parameter) and A (Weibull scale parameter) that are obtained from fitting a Weibull distribution function to the wind speed distributions.
+Wind speed and wind direction distributions for the three datasets of measurements are shown in Fig. 3.
+Note that the measurement heights slightly differ for the three sites - as described above, wind speed measurements are recorded at 92 m on all three masts, while wind directions are recorded at 87 m (IJmuiden), 92 m (FINO2) and 101 m (FINO3).
+Derived wind statistics are summarised in Table 1.
+Here and for the following analysis we consider the parameters mean wind direction and mean wind speed and the parameters k(Weibull shape parameter) and A (Weibull scale parameter) that are obtained from fitting a Weibull distribution function to the wind speed distributions.
 The fitting procedure is implemented as a nonlinear least-squares regression considering the complete wind speed range.
-All three masts represent typical mid-latitude offshore wind climates.
-A shift from southwesterly to more westerly winds is found while moving from west to east, being in-line with the typical track of cyclones when moving across central Europe (van Bebber, 1891).
+All three masts represent typical midlatitude offshore wind climates.
+A shift from southwesterly to more westerly winds is found while moving from west to east, being in line with the typical track of cyclones when moving across central Europe (van Bebber, 1891).